relinkd/upas_marketplace/src/indexer/README.md

 ## Query Module

-The `query` module provides functions for querying indexed data.
-It includes search functions to retrieve data based on various criteria and retrieval functions to get specific data entries.

-## Utils Module

 The `utils` module contains utility functions that are used across the indexer canister.
 These functions support various operations such as data formatting, validation, and other common tasks.

+## State Module

+The `state` module manages the state of the indexer canister.
+It includes functions to save the current state and restore it when needed.